etopritika/dzen-code-test/frontend/README.md

 - **Scalable Performance**: Optimizations designed for 10,000+ items
 - **Stable References**: Memoized callbacks prevent child component re-renders
 - **Better Performance**: Especially noticeable with large lists (1,000+ items)

+### List Virtualization

+- **VirtualizedOrderList**: Uses `react-virtuoso` to virtualize order list rendering, rendering only visible items for optimal performance with large datasets
+- **VirtualizedProductList**: Uses `react-virtuoso` to virtualize product list rendering, ensuring smooth scrolling and efficient memory usage
+- **OrderDetails**: Product list in order details sidebar is also virtualized using `react-virtuoso` for efficient rendering when displaying products within an order
+- All virtualized components maintain stable keys using `computeItemKey` with item IDs
+- Virtualization is transparent and works seamlessly with existing item components and their memoization

 ### Best Practices Applied